Geometry of $1$-codimensional measures in Heisenberg groups: Disconnection of vertical non-flat cones and flat measures

 This section is devoted to prove that non-flat vertical $(2n+1)$-uniform cones are quantitatively disconnected from flat measures.
 To be precise, we prove that there is a universal constant $\mathfrak{C}_{10}(n)>0$ such that, if $\mu$ is a vertical $(2n+1)$-uniform cone and:

 then $\mu$ is flat.
-The first step towards the proof is to use the study of the support of vertical $(2n+1)$-uniform cones carried on in Subsection \ref{zero} and the representation formulas of the perimeter given in Appendix \ref{appeA1} to obtain the following more explicit expression for the quadric containing $\mu$ (see Proposition \ref{SUPPORTO}).
-For any $w\in\supp(\mu)$, we have that:
+The first step towards the proof is to use the study of the support of vertical $(2n+1)$-uniform cones carried on in Subsection \ref{zero} and the representation formulas of the perimeter given in Appendix \ref{appeA1} to obtain the following more explicit expression for the quadric containing $\mu$, see Proposition \ref{SUPPORTO}.
+To be precise, we will show that for any $w\in\supp(\mu)$, we have that: